Toothbrush moustache: In Germany

 Hitler is generally thought to have incorporated the toothbrush as a trademark of his appearance during the early meetings of the Nazi Party (formed in 1920).
-According to cultural historian Ron Rosenbaum, "there is no evidence (though some speculation)" that Hitler modeled his moustache on Charlie Chaplin's.
+According to cultural historian Ron Rosenbaum, "there is no evidence (though some speculation)" that Hitler modelled his moustache on Charlie Chaplin's.
 In 1923, Hitler's future publicist Ernst Hanfstaengl advised Hitler to lose the toothbrush, to which he replied, "If it is not the fashion now, it will be later because I wear it."
 Hanfstaengl subsequently adopted the style.
 In 1932, Hitler wore the toothbrush narrower on bottom.
 In 1933 (the year Hitler became chancellor), the Nazis began to lambast Chaplin as "non-Aryan" in anti-Semitic propaganda, though Chaplin was not Jewish.
 According to Hitler's bodyguard Rochus Misch, Hitler "loved" Chaplin films, a number of which he watched at his teahouse near the Berghof (built c.
 1936).
 By the height of World War II, Hitler's toothbrush moustache was such a defining feature of his appearance that it was assumed he would be unrecognizable without it and that he could use this logic to evade capture by the Allies.
 In her posthumous memoir, Hitler's secretary Christa Schroeder claimed that Hitler said in the mid-1920s that the moustache offset his purportedly oversized nose.
-His nose was notably engorged only close to the end of WWII.
+His nose was only notably engorged close to the end of WWII.

 Politician Anton Drexler, a mentor of Hitler, wore a notched version of the toothbrush.
 Friedrich Kellner, a Social Democrat who campaigned against Hitler, also wore it.
 Various notable Nazis sported versions, including Reichsführer-SS Heinrich Himmler, politician Karl Holz, military officer Ernst Röhm and Hitler's chauffeur Julius Schreck.

 Near the end of WWII in Europe, on the same day Hitler committed suicide, a U.S. Army private who searched Hitler's Munich apartment found his top hat and used a comb to mimic the moustache in a Chaplin routine from The Great Dictator, to the laughter of his fellow soldiers (as recounted in a book of war stories).
 In the days after Hitler's death in Berlin, the Soviet Union produced footage of a supposed body double wearing the style—variously invoked in Soviet-bolstered claims that Hitler somehow escaped.